Damp and Mould policy

 Definitions:

-• Condensation Damp: When moisture generated in the home cools and condenses onto colder parts of the buildings (for example window frames, corners and low points on walls behind sofas or wardrobes).
+• Condensation Damp: When moisture generated in the property cools and condenses onto colder parts of the buildings (for example window frames, corners and low points on walls behind sofas or wardrobes).
 Normal occupant activities such as showering, drying laundry and cooking can generate moisture.
-If this moisture is unable to escape from the property, it can build up in the air and over time, can lead to damp and mould growth.
+If this moisture is unable to escape from the property, it can build up in the air and over time and can lead to damp and mould growth.

 • Penetrating Damp: Water that gets into the property from outside due to defects in the walls, roofs, windows or floors.